-But before you fashion yourself a modern day Magellan, don’t forget there’s a lot of pesky logistics to handle in your quest for world exploration.
-I’m here to tell you that Trello can manage all of that for you, so you can focus on mapping out uncharted territory.
+But before you fashion yourself a modern day Magellan, don’t forget there’s a lot of pesky logistics to handle in your quest to a new destination.
+I’m here to tell you that Trello can manage all everything from your itinerary to your budget, so you can focus on mapping out uncharted territory.
 All you need now is to fetch your lucky spyglass.

 Draw A Plan In The Sand

-The point is, there are as many ways to structure a Trello board as there are vacations to take.
+The point is, there are as many ways to structure a Trello board for trip planning as there are destinations to visit.

 Checklists and Checked Bags

-There’s a ton of stuff to get done before a trip, so it’s helpful to have a card for each task.
+There’s a ton of stuff to get done as you plan a trip, so it’s helpful to have a card for each task.
 Expand on the task by adding a checklist to the back of a card.
 A good example of this is making a card for each person, then adding a checklist to the card with all the items they will need to pack.
-It’s a great way to never forget your cellphone charger again (we’ve all done it… some of us, ahem, maybe more than once).
+It’s a great way to never forget your cellphone charger again so you can stay connected and post all those selfies by the pool to Instagram.